bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Ships/SI_CH3_Ship Sighting.md

 | 86 - 95 | Flotilla | Medium flagship and a few other ships | Two or three masts | - | Formidable + |
 | 96 - 99 | Fleet | Large flagship and many other ships | Three or more masts | - | Extreme + |
 | 100 | Armada | Colossal flagship and countless other ships | Four or more masts | - | Epic |
-^table-OclShipSize
+^table-Size

 *132 ORACLES*
 *133 SHIP ORACLES*

 ## Oracle: Ship Range
 > [!mechanics]- | Roll > `dice: [[OT_ISSI_Ships^Range]]` | Guidance
 > Set the range of the encounter and the ship’s initial status as appropriate to the situation and environment.
-If unsure, check the tables below. ^guidance-OclShipRange
+If unsure, check the tables below. ^guidance-Range

 | dice: 1d100 | Result |
 | :---: | --- |